qlt315/UCMEC-mmWave-Fronthaul/README.md

 # UCMEC-mmWave-Fronthaul
-Simulation code of our paper ''Towards Decentralized Task Offloading and Resource Allocation in User-Centric Mobile Edge Computing''.
+Simulation code of our paper ''Towards Decentralized Task Offloading and Resource Allocation in User-Centric MEC''.
 This is the extended version of our previous paper ``When the User-Centric Network Meets Mobile Edge Computing: Challenges and Optimization''.

 **This manuscript is currently in the review process**